mpollmeier/gremlin-scala/README.md

 For more information about Gremlin see the [Gremlin docs](http://gremlindocs.com/), [Gremlin wiki](https://github.com/tinkerpop/gremlin/wiki).
 [Gremlin-Steps](https://github.com/tinkerpop/gremlin/wiki/Gremlin-Steps) and [Methods](https://github.com/tinkerpop/gremlin/wiki/Gremlin-Methods).
 If you have a question please check out the [Gremlin users mailinglist](https://groups.google.com/forum/#!forum/gremlin-users).
-Please note that while Gremlin-Scala is very close to the original Gremlin, there a slight differences to Gremlin-Groovy - don't be afraid, they all make sense to a Scala developer ;)
+Please note that while Gremlin-Scala is very close to the original Gremlin, there a slight differences to Gremlin-Groovy - don't be afraid, they hopefully all make sense to a Scala developer ;)

 Sample usage